akirakianna/project-2/README.md

 - Accessing the nested data.

-We retrieved the data by storing the nested href as the button's value.
-We also set the button's id to be the artist id - [see above].
+I retrieved the data by storing the nested href as the button's value.
+I also set the button's id to be the artist id - [see above].
-This allowed us to fetch the similar artist's data from the button's value once clicked:
+This allowed me to fetch the similar artist's data from the button's value once clicked:

 ```js
  const id = event.target.id
       fetch(event.target.value, { headers: { 'X-XAPP-Token': `${token}` } })
 ```

-- Not displaying duplicates.
+- Not displaying duplicates (pair programmed).

 In order to check for duplicates we first had to combine our two arrays, our similarArtists array and our newSimilarArtists:
 ```js